Reintroduction: Part 2 of the Whole30

 In this next phase of your Whole30, you’ll reintroduce the delicious foods you’ve been missing, paying attention to their impact on your health, habits, and relationship with food.Reintroducing food groups carefully and systematically one at a time will help you learn how each affects your energy, sleep, mood, cravings, digestion, allergies, or migraines.
 You’ll be able to compare how you felt without these foods to how you feel when you reintroduce them.
 This will give you critical information you need to create the perfect diet for you in your Food Freedom.

 Reintroduction should take between 10 and 30 days and is not to be rushed!
 Food groups must be reintroduced one at a time, while keeping the rest of your diet Whole30-compatible.
 Think of it like a scientific experiment, where you’re looking to systematically evaluate just one factor at a time to see how it impacts you.
 Hopefully by Day 30 you’re feeling nourished and empowered by your Whole30 experience.
 You’re excited for reintroduction and ready to take it slow.
 If, on Day 31, you run right out and eat pizza, ice cream, and beer, how will you know what food caused the bloating, lethargy, poor sleep, and breakouts?
 (You won’t.)

 You’ll also go back to the Whole30 by-the-book for two days between each reintroduction food group, to allow any symptoms brought on by reintroduction to settle down before you bring in something else.
 (This also gives you a touchpoint in case reintroducing cheese, bread, or sugar sends your cravings into overdrive.)

 The Whole30 outlined two different sample reintroduction schedules: Fast Track and Slow Roll.
-We’ll outline a sample schedule for each, but here’s the gist:
+Below, we provide a sample schedule for each, but here’s the gist:

 - Ideally, you’ll reintroduce enough of each food group to test the effects.
 (A splash of milk in your coffee won’t allow you to see the impact of dairy on your system.)